gxanesh/CS6304_Spark_Demo/README.md

 ```
 jps
 ```
-If Hadoop Deamons are not Running, run following commands:
+If Hadoop Daemons are not Running correctly, run following commands to stop and restart the daemons:
 ```
 stop-all.sh
 hadoop namenode -format